yuvraj1803/ysRTOS/README.md

 # ysRTOS
- ysRTOS is a Real Time Operating System written on ARM Cortex-M4 processor.
+ ysRTOS is a Real Time Operating System written specifically for microcontrollers equipped with ARM-Cortex-M4 processors.

-# Setting Up
  Currently ysRTOS is only supported for the STM32F411RETx chips.
 There shall be more BSPs added in the future.

+# Setting Up

  I suggest using STM32Cube IDE for making things a lot easier.

  **Setup**